 These laws are the backbone of the legal framework institutionalized by Saudi Arabia.
-Nevertheless, the King exercises ultimate power by playing a lead role as the final court of appeal and pardon.
-The Saudi Legal System is devised from three concrete bodies, namely; Shari’ah Court, Board of Grievances, and lastly, the Saudi Court System.
+Nevertheless, the King exercises ultimate power by playing a lead role in the final court of appeal and pardon.
+The Saudi Legal System is devised from three concrete bodies, namely; the Shari’ah Court, the Board of Grievances, and lastly, the Saudi Court System.

 Having no legal written constitution, Saudi Arabia is an outright government and absolute monarchy.
 However, in 1992, the royal decree embraced the Basic Law of Saudi Arabia.
 It highlights the obligations and procedures of administering institutes, but it is inadequately unambiguous to be viewed as a constitution.
 Adopting the bench trial system, Saudi Courts follow certain rules and regulations.

 Islam is declared as the authorized state religion as per Article 1 of the basic laws and the Quran and Sunnah are avowed as the constitution.
 The Basic Law guarantees that the state is accountable for the protection of people in line with the Islamic Shariah, confirms the liberation of the judiciary, and ensures that Shariah rules are according to the teachings of the Quran, sunnah, and regulations by the ruler without any contradiction with Quran.

 Article 9 of the family law states that “the family is an essence to the Saudi Arabian society.
 The members of that society shall be brought up according to the teachings of Islam.
 Article 26 elaborates that the government protects human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all lawful matters in Saudi Arabia.
 All the Islamic practices are conducted in different areas of Saudi Arabia such as